STAT545-UBC-hw-2018-19/hw03-slumnitz/hw03-exercise.md

   - I am curious to learn about how to format tables soon.
   - I experienced how important it is to also annotate whatever code chunk I wrote.
 It makes it much easier to follow up again later.
+  - Do not place \[\] underneath a table without a blank line.
+The knitted table will pick up the the \[\] and integrate it into the table.